Chief Executive Officer

-Martin Taylor is executive director of Public Affairs and Marketing at CareOregon, where he has worked since 2008.
-Taylor’s wide-ranging Oregon legislative and political experience, working in state legislative environment through 10 regular and 8 special legislative sessions.
-His previous posts include legislative work for Oregon Nurses Association and the Oregon Education Association.
-Taylor’s extensive experience in health care and legislative policy assists 211info’s strategies in those arenas.
+Martin Taylor is executive director of the Oregon Nurses Association.
+He previously was executive director of Public Affairs and Marketing at CareOregon; he has wide-ranging Oregon legislative and political experience.
+Taylor's extensive experience in health care and legislative policy assists 211info's strategies in those arenas.

 Craig Opperman has served as president/CEO of Looking Glass Community Services in Eugene, Oregon, since 2004.
 Looking Glass helps “build a better future” for more than 9,000 children, youth, adults and families who are working through abuse, neglect, educational challenges, mental health and alcohol/drug issues and homelessness.
 Opperman previously worked as the director of the Multnomah County Children’s Receiving Center in Portland, Oregon, in addition to his work at Christie School in Marylhurst, Oregon.
 He brings to 211info a strong knowledge of organizational operations, social service systems and policy/program development.